Frankninetytwo/tower-of-fanoi/README.md

 # tower-of-fanoi
-a variation of the tower of hanoi and without move count optimization
+a variation of the tower of hanoi:
+- tower slices shuffled from the start
+- different approach used to solve the problem (hence move count not optimized)